Working with frames and backgrounds in a scrapbook project with PaintShop Pro can be challenging if a few basic procedures are not clear.

 Copy with Edit > Copy (Ctrl+C).

-Activate the Frames and Backgrounds image and Paste As New Layer (Ctrl+V).
+Open the Frames and Backgrounds image, select the top layer and then Paste As New Layer (Ctrl+V).

 The layer palette now shows three layers.
 The top one is the new image which needs to go below the frame layer.